bootpack/bootpack/README.md

-# Webpack Starter Template
+# Webpack Bootstrap Boilerplate

-A webpack boilerplate template for getting a web page up quickly with webpack
+A boilerplate template for getting a web page set up quickly using webpack for task running and bootstrap for development.

 ## Table of Contents
 - [Installation](#installation)